chapel-lang/chapel/doc/rst/technotes/initializers.rst

 A user may override this method and customize the behavior.
 Writing a ``postinit`` method provides a way for the record author to leverage the default all-fields initializer while also specifying additional computation to perform before returning the new object.
-When used with class hierarchies, the ``postinit`` method offers additional benefits (see :ref:`post-init-classes`) below).